SuzSch/Verde-Ephemera/ReasearchAndPlanningLog.md

 * 1:36: Research options for website layout ideas eg: infinite scroll, animations, image options etc.
 * 3:55 Work on Figma flowchart for structure.
 * 4:29 Continue to work on flowchart of structure.
+* 5:00 Add more detail and styling ideas to flowchart.